-“My goal is to be the top pick next year’s draft and I think they can help me achieve that goal.”
+“My goal is to be the top pick next year’s draft the lithuanian basketball team and I think they can help me achieve that goal.”

 The nine-team NBL begins in October and ends in late March, giving Ball three months to show NBA scouts how they’ve developed Down Under before the NBA Draft 2020.